Your doctor is likely to conduct a physical exam and ask questions about your symptoms, UV exposure and sunburn history.

 If you develop a sunburn or skin reaction after relatively minor exposures to sunlight, your doctor may recommend phototesting.
 During phototesting, small areas of your skin are exposed to measured amounts of UVA and UVB light to try to reproduce the problem.
 If your skin reacts to the UV radiation, you're considered sensitive to sunlight (photosensitive).

 If you've been sunburned, it may take two days for the severity of your burn to become evident, and several more days for your skin to begin to heal.
-Sunburn treatment doesn't heal your skin, but it can reduce pain, swelling and discomfort.
-If at-home care doesn't help or your sunburn is very severe, your doctor may offer treatment to help ease your pain or prevent infection.
+Sunburn treatment doesn't heal your skin, but it can offer relief by reducing pain, swelling and discomfort.
+If at-home care doesn't help or your sunburn is very severe, your doctor may offer additional treatments for sunburn relief.

 Lifestyle and home remedies